top of page

 Ecologist.
 Researcher.
 Educator.

+Ultimately, my career centers on the concept of human-wildlife coexistence in human-dominated landscapes, and how humans have tremendous power to disrupt or conserve the species right outside our doors.
 I work to understand anthropogenic impacts on wildlife, especially in urban ecosystems.
 Through my research and teaching, I investigate the ecology driving interactions along urban gradients in support of conservation efforts and reducing negative human-animal interactions.

 bottom of page